Have you ever wondered why some lattes and cappuccinos are better tasting compared to others even when made using the same ingredients?

 You can always froth by hand if you don’t have an espresso machine.
 Start by warming milk either in the microwave or on the stove to reach the target temperature.
 Pour the warm milk into a coffee cup and place a small hand whisk into the cup.

-Whisk and ‘roll’ the handle back and forth quickly between your hands until the desired amount of froth is achieved.
+Whisk and ‘roll’ the handle back and forth quickly between your hands until the desired amount of froth is achieved with an electric frother.

 You can also buy a battery-operated whisker or a stand-alone frothing machine if you prefer.